Interior Secretary Zinke is a Roosevelt fanboy. So does that mean he won’t trash the place?

 A. The fact is, the Republican Party was the progenitor of the modern conservation movement.
 It was all born out of Theodore Roosevelt’s presidency from 1901 to 1909 and included his first head of the U.S. Forest Service, Gifford Pinchot.
 The TR-Pinchot cabal ended up saving over 234 million acres of wild America.

 Back then, it was in vogue for some western Republicans to call themselves conservationists.
-It meant that you enjoyed the strenuous life, or as Roosevelt called it ‘the outdoor life.’
+It meant that you enjoyed the strenuous life, or, as Roosevelt called it, ‘the outdoor life.’
 TR preached the gospel of conservation by saying that places like the Redwoods of California or the Tetons of Wyoming or Big Bend in Texas were American heirlooms.
 Europe had the Louvre and Westminster Abbey and the Vatican, and we had these sacred outdoor temples.
 There used to be a lot of religious imagery with American national parks, monuments, wildlife refuges.
 There was a sense of a cathedral of redwoods, a god-ordained or god-made Grand Canyon.

 Q. When did the Republican approach to the environment begin to change?